jplahn/haskell-book/functions/higher_order_functions.md

 tripleList []       = []
 tripleList (x:xs)   = 3*x : tripleList xs
 ```
 We could do this all the way up to some arbitrary number.
 Clearly this is a terrible way of approaching the problem and it should be clear that the functions look identical, other than the value multiplying x.
-So we can change the function slightly to give it a more general value of *n* that will multiply each value in the list.
+Let's change the function definition slightly to pass in a more general value of *n* that will multiply each value in the list.

 ```haskell